ShaileshRawat1403/sans_serif_sentiments/README.md

 ## About This Handbook

-This is a thinking companion built for people using generative AI—LLMs like ChatGPT, Claude, and Gemini—in personal and professional contexts.
+This is a thinking companion built for people using generative AI— LLMs like ChatGPT, Claude, and Gemini— in personal and professional contexts.
 It helps you:

 * Examine why AI-generated answers feel right or wrong
 * Reflect on your learning rather than just your speed